-Once a year, i consolidate a full list of my contact people – both business and personal into a spreadsheet which i keep in a network storage at home.
+Once a year, i typically consolidate a full list of all my Outlook contacts – both business and personal into a spreadsheet which i keep in a separate network storage.

-In today’s quick tip, i will describe a very simple process that will allow you to save your Outlook 2016 contact persons into an comma separated values (CSV) file, which you can edit using Microsoft Excel or alternatively save backup your contacts into a personal outlook data file (PST).
+In today’s tutorial, i will describe a very simple procedure that will allow you to save your Outlook 2016 contact persons list into an comma separated values (CSV) file, which you can edit using Microsoft Excel or alternatively save backup your contacts into a personal outlook data file (PST).
 Both are pretty similar but serve a bit different purposes.

-This method is useful for you to export your contacts into an Excel file, so you can edit and backup them as needed.
+We’ll first learn how to save your address book contacts into an Excel CSV file, so you can backup them as needed.
 You could then edit the list as needed and then import and sync them into your Iphone or Android phones and into third party services like GMail, Yahoo Mail or even your MAC Icloud.
 Business users might also import their CSV files to other Outlook mailboxes served by Microsoft Exchange.

-Use this method if you want to migrate your contact between different versions of Microsoft Outlook, or want to import contacts from Outlook to the Microsoft Outlook.com web application.
+Sometimes, you might want to migrate your contact between different versions of Microsoft Outlook, or import contacts from Outlook to the Microsoft Outlook.com web application.
 In this case, you might opt for exporting your Contacts people list to an Outlook Data file, commonly referred as .pst.

-The process is similar to the one described in the previous section.
+The process is quite similar to the one described in the previous section.
 Note that in step 6 – you’ll need to pick Outlook data file to create a contacts .pst file.